-The Painful Realization that You're Not Indispensable
+The Painful Realization That You're Not Indispensable

+One of the most painful truths for people is to discover that they are not indispensable.
 Even though we don’t want to admit it, we all like to feel like a hero.
-We love knowing that we’re important and invaluable for someone, believing that without us, the other person couldn’t live.
+We love knowing that we’re important and invaluable for someone, believing that without us the other person couldn’t live.

 You might not be aware of just how necessary you could be until you have a partner.
 Within families, each person takes his/her own path, and even our best friends could leave or fail us.